 The iconic resort is known for its geranium-dotted 660-foot veranda and a fantastic on-site coordinator who’s willing to put out any last-minute fires, like when a groomsman forgets his pants (true story!).
 Couples can exchange vows on the iconic front porch or in the tea garden, then party in the pastel-colored ballroom—after riding in on a horse-drawn carriage, of course.

-This one’s on every midwestern wedding planner’s short list.
+This one’s on every midwestern wedding planner’s shortlist.
 Why?
-It’s a palm-filled oasis that fits 180 people and has a full-service staff that’s willing to tackle a bride’s entire to-do list, handling everything from custom cocktails to flowers and upgraded rentals.
+It’s a palm-filled oasis that fits 180 people and has a full-service staff that’s willing to tackle a bride’s entire to-do list, handling everything from custom cocktails and flowers to upgraded rentals.

-This onetime theater is much more than the gorgeous brick photo op it’s known for (which BTW is a must!).
-It features a flexible open floor plan and four VIP lounges (hello, after-party!), meaning you and your gang can take it over and throw one seriously A-list celebration.
+This onetime theater is much more than the gorgeous brick photo op it’s known for (which is a must).
+It features a flexible open floor plan and four VIP lounges (hello, after-party), meaning you and your gang can take it over and throw one seriously A-list celebration.

-This 6th-floor loft has a roof for the ceremony, floor-to-ceiling windows in the 465-person reception ballroom, and a luxe dressing room for both you and your groom.
-(In the bridal suite, you and your 'maids will each have your own hair and makeup station too.
-Fancy!)
+This 6th-floor loft has a roof for the ceremony, floor-to-ceiling windows in the 465-person reception ballroom, and a luxe dressing room for both you and your groom (in the bridal suite, you and your 'maids will each have your own hair and makeup station, too).

 Surround your weekend’s events around the city’s iconic Gateway Arch.
-You can see it from your getting-ready suite, the rooftop terrace as you say “I do” in front of 150 friends, and the poolside cabanas (a.k.a. the perfect spot for a morning-after brunch).
-You can’t get more St. Louis than that.
+You can see it from your getting-ready suite, the rooftop terrace as you say “I do” in front of 150 friends, and the poolside cabanas (aka the perfect spot for a morning-after brunch).
+You can’t get more St. Louis than that.p

 Every bride should be the star of the show, so why not make it official on a red-curtained theater stage?
 After your grand recessional exit, make a show as man and wife in the marbled Grand Lobby, which doubles as the two-story ballroom of your dreams (and fits 340 people!).

-A Tudor mansion in the woods, this venue (on 50 acres!) gives off major fairy-tale vibes.
-Brides love everything about the historic club, from its location on a picturesque country road to the garden-ceremony site and a wedding team that goes above and beyond, even finishing that final DIY project for you.
+A Tudor mansion in the woods, this venue (on 50 acres) gives off major fairy-tale vibes.
+Brides love everything about the historic club, from its location on a picturesque country road and the garden-ceremony site to a wedding team that goes above and beyond, even finishing that final DIY project for you.